-I love fishing mountain lakes, more remote and isolated the better.
-Surrounded by, fresh air, breath taking mountain peaks makes the toughest fishing days worthwhile.
+I love fishing mountain lakes, the more remote and isolated the better.
+Surrounded by, fresh air, breathtaking mountain peaks makes the toughest fishing days worthwhile.

 Where to find trout in mountain lakes?

--Shoreline weedbanks.
-Weedbanks contain numerous snails, crustacean, baitfish and insect life.
-Brown trout cruise the weedlines looking for an easy meal.
+-Shoreline weed banks.
+Weedbanks are a buffer of food for trout living in alpine lakes.
+They contain numerous snails, crustaceans, baitfish, and insect life.
+Late in the summer, Brown trout cruise the weedlines looking for an easy meal.

 – Stream inlets and outlets.
-This one should not be surpriing.
+This one should not be surprising.
 Trout like moving water and the most current is near stream mouths and the outlet.
-This is a good place to stalk trout from the shore, or drift a streamer down the current to intercept trout massing for spawning runs.
+This is a good place to stalk trout from the shore or drift a streamer down the current to intercept trout massing for spawning runs.

 Spinning for trout in Mountain lakes.

 Spinning is one of the most efficient methods for fishing mountain lakes.
-It is easier to cast a spinning rod on a windy day than it is to cast a fly rod.
+A lot of water can be covered extremely quickily.
+It is also easier to cast a spinning rod on a windy day than it is to cast a fly rod.

 I do not fish inline spinners much in lakes When I do I go small.
 Like with jerkbaits, work the edges where most trout feed.

 When trout are holding far from the shore, or the wind is making casting difficult, it is time to use spoons.
 There are plenty of options.
-My first choice will be a long spoon such as a Abu Garcia Toby, Krocodile, or Thomas Speedy Shiner.
+My first choice will be a long distance casting spoon such as a Abu Garcia Toby, Krocodile, or Thomas Speedy Shiner.
 Australians made Tasmanian Devils or Cobra’s also work well, and wary American trout are unlikely to have seen them before giving an element of surprise.
-When trout see a lot of pressure, I do like to use unusual lures.
+When trout see a lot of pressure, I like to use unusual lures because I believe trout can start to recognize regularly fished models.
 The internet makes buying trout lures even easier.

 When the wind is extra bad an Acme Kastmaster or a hex spinner is excellent at punching into it.